 The Norwegian government controls key areas, such as the vital petroleum sector, through large-scale, state-majority-owned enterprises.

-Norway is richly endowed with natural resources, such as petroleum, hydro power, fish, forests, and minerals, and is highly dependent on the petroleum sector, which accounts for nearly half of exports and over 30% of state revenue.
+Norway is richly endowed with natural resources, such as petroleum, hydro power, fish, forests, and minerals, and is highly dependent on the petroleum sector, which accounts for nearly half of exports of goods.
 Norway is the world's third-largest gas exporter and one of the world's largest oil exporters.

-Gross domestic product (GDP) growth increased by 1.9% in 2014 and 1.6% in 2015.
+Gross domestic product (GDP) growth increased by 1.6% in 2015 and 1.0% in 2016.
 Due to its solid financial state, based on strong economic growth over the last few decades, Norway has not been severely affected by the recent economic recession.
 However, due to the fall in oil prices, a significant number of jobs have been lost in the petroleum sector and petroleum service sector.